Background, The city of Tempe was elevated to LAB’s Bicycle Friendly Community ‘Gold’ status in 2015; it had been ‘Silver’ for many years before

 In other words, they claim there is no minimum passing clearance when a bicyclist is in a bike lane.

-I have no idea where this comes from, but official sources (this was the Lt. in charge of traffic operations) have told me:
+I have no idea where this comes from, it’s not in the plain language of the law, but official sources (this was the Lt. in charge of traffic operations) have told me:

 Lastly, where does / doesn’t the 3 foot apply, specifically does a motor vehicle need to give 3 foot when overtaking and passing a bicyclist when they are fully in a designated bicycle lane.
 ARS 28-735 is applicable in a shared lane situations; if the bicycle is occupying / traveling in the bicycle lane and a motor vehicle is occupying / traveling in the adjacent lane there is no “shared lane” so the motor vehicles overtaking and passing obligation is to do it safely but not by 3 foot.
 Bicycle lanes and the other lanes of travel are typically wide enough to accommodate this “overtaking and passing” safely and depending on the type of vehicle and lane width, sometimes at more than 3 foot.
 I also contacted our court for their input, their opinion is consistence with the above explanations.